 ‘Atkoeda?’.
-Drunk question marks behind large, black glasses of the vintage women’s sunglasses on the nose of a Kazakh on a motorcycle looked blurrily at me.
+Drunk question marks behind large, black glasses of a women’s vintage sunglasses looked blurrily at me.
+They adorned on the nose of a Kazakh on a motorcycle.

 Day two in Kazakhstan.
 I cycled in the middle of nowhere.
 A fresh green, often seriously sloping nowhere with a bit further a yurt and some sheep.
 Too close, on a shabby motorcycle, two drunk men.